AlexKirchuk/BSU/Year 2/Algorithms/BST/README.md

 ---

-This subset focuses exclusively on binary-tree–related tasks to help solidify your understanding of BST mechanics and tree-based computations.
+This set focuses exclusively on binary-tree–related tasks to help solidify your understanding of BST mechanics and tree-based computations.